 Language can sometimes be a bit of a problem in Italy — in villages and smaller towns, most locals don’t speak any English.
 The good news is, Italian is easy to learn and pronounce, so bring a few key phrases with you and you’ll eat like a queen.

 There is a fast-growing vegan movement in Canada, which means almost every restaurant you enter has at least one or two vegan options.
 On our trip through BC last summer, we found incredible vegan eats and treats, even in small towns.
+Plus, Vancouver’s selection of vegan delights is great and just keeps on growing.

 Plus, three of the biggest fast food chains in Canada, Tim Hortons, White Spot, and A&W, have all just added Beyond Meat burgers and breakfast sausages to their menus.
 While it’s not the healthiest option, we do love the the chance to just to pop into any fast-food chain and have our vegan junk food cravings fulfilled.